Form Of Function? Which Is The Best Way To Handle An Architecture Project?

-The saying “form follows function” was first coined by Louis Sullivan in 1896, whom based his ideas on the Roman ideals of architecture being something solid, useful and beautiful.
+The saying “form follows function” was first coined by Louis Sullivan in 1896, who based his ideas on the Roman ideals of architecture being something solid, useful, and beautiful.
 The modern idea was developed during the end of the 19th century and the beginnings of the 20th and has remained a monolith for the profession to this very day.
 However, is it still the correct way to think about architecture and design?

 Is Architecture the Object Itself?

 Ever since post-modernism, architects have begun to Split off the idea on several levels, giving way to the thought of architecture being the object itself.
 This is the most classical way to focus on the subject and we cannot deny its roots in the classical train of thought.
 This is clearly seen in many postmodern designs where buildings are designed to be understood as singular objects and in a very direct manner if you ask me.
 With that said, it is more reasonable to say that two (or perhaps three) ways of thinking about modern architecture exist regarding form and function.

 The Problem with Style Over Substance in Architecture